micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 ### Disable/enable interrupts

-When the resource is also accessed from ISRs, the usual solution is to temporarily disable the interrupts, and so prevent the ISR to access the resource.
+When the resource is also accessed from ISRs, the usual solution to prevent an ISR to access the resource at the same time with a thread or another lower priority ISR, is to temporarily disable the interrupts while using the shared resource.

 The overhead to disable/enable interrupts is usually low, and for some devices, like the Cortex-M[347] ones, it is even possible to disable interrupts only partially, from a given priority level down, keeping high priority interrupts enabled.